Fair Work Audit: How to Prepare and What to Expect

 How far back can the FWO investigate?

-The FWO can investigate underpayments going back 6 years from the date the proceedings are commenced (under section 544 of the Fair Work Act).
-This is a change from the previous limitation period.
+6 years from the date proceedings are commenced.
 For record-keeping, you must retain records for 7 years.

 Do I need a lawyer for a Fair Work audit?

-For a routine audit where you are confident in your compliance, a lawyer is not necessary.
-For audits where significant underpayments are likely, or where the FWO has flagged potential enforcement action, legal advice is strongly recommended.
-An employment lawyer can help you calculate underpayments accurately, negotiate with the FWO, and protect your interests.
+For a routine audit where you are confident in your compliance, no. For audits where significant underpayments are likely, legal advice is strongly recommended.

 What if I discover underpayments myself?